So nimm denn meine Hände: Translations

 The song was translated into several languages.
 An early translation into English was made by Herman H. Brueckner as "Take Thou my hand, o Father".
 Elmer Leon Jorgenson translated it to "Take Thou My Hand, and Lead Me", published in Great Songs of the Church in 1921.
 In subsequent editions of the hymnal, the song changes number, but it was omitted in the 1937 "Number Two" edition, which was reissued in 1974.
 The hymn has also been translated by Martha D. Lange, whose version appears in Great Songs of the Church Revised in 1986.

-It was also translated into French, Italian, Dutch, Swedish and Czech ("Ó ujmi ruku moji" by Josef Baštecký in 1871), among others.
+It was also translated into French, Italian, Dutch, Swedish, Norwegian, and Czech ("Ó ujmi ruku moji" by Josef Baštecký in 1871), among others.
 A 1876 Danish translation by Emil Clausen, "Så tag mig da ved hånden, og led du mig" was included in the Danish hymnal Den Danske Salmebog in 1953, and retained in the 2002 edition.